bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-Director of Undergraduate Studies & Assistant Professor in Residence, University of Connecticut, [School of Mechanical, Aerospace, and Manufacturing Engineering](https://me.engr.uconn.edu/), 2014--2022
+Director of Undergraduate Studies & Assistant Professor in Residence, University of Connecticut, [School of Mechanical, Aerospace, and Manufacturing Engineering](https://me.engr.uconn.edu/), August 2014 -- December 2021

 - Produced 150 lecture videos, viewed over 218,000 times over three years, with 1,400+ channel subscribers
 - Led development of new curriculum for over 800 undergraduate students in Mechanical Engineering balancing needs of students, faculty, and industrial partners